-- 10.1.
-The IP policy will be administered by the Provost, the Associate Provost of Research and Graduate Studies, and an Intellectual Property Committee designated by the Provost.
-The Associate Provost of Research and Graduate Studies and the IP Committee are responsible to conduct periodic reviews of the IP policy and processes and recommend changes as needed to the Provost, for consideration by the University Senate and, as required, by the Board of Governors.
-See Attachment A: Intellectual Property Committee. - 10.2.
+10.1.
+The IP policy will be administered by the Provost, the Associate Provost, Research, and an Intellectual Property Committee designated by the Provost.
+The Associate Provost, Research and the IP Committee are responsible to conduct periodic reviews of the IP policy and processes and recommend changes as needed to the Provost, for consideration by the University Senate and, as required, by the Board of Governors.
+See Appendix A: Intellectual Property Committee.

+10.2.
 IP that was created prior to the approval of this policy will be subject to the agreements negotiated at the time of the creation of the IP, and if no such agreements have been negotiated, then the provisions of this policy statement shall be effective in governing the legal status of all IP in question.